 P.O.
 Box 12000

-If your complaint is not resolved to your satisfaction within step 1, you may ask to have your concerns escalated to step 2, which is the Manager level and/or above by calling 1-866-846-5841 and ask to speak to someone at the Manager level and/or above.
-They will make every effort to solve your concerns and let you know when you can expect a response.
+If your complaint is not resolved to your satisfaction within step 1, you may ask to have your concerns escalated to step 2, which is the Manager level and above, by calling 1-866-846-5841 and asking to speak to someone at the Manager level or above.
+They will make every effort to resolve your concerns and let you know when you can expect a response.
 If it is more convenient, you may fax your complaint to 905-735-2644 or write to us at the above noted address.

-The final escalation point within the Canadian Tire Bank Complaint Resolution Process is Canadian Tire Bank’s Ombudsman’s office.
-If you are not satisfied with the resolution the Manager level and/or above was able to provide, you may direct your complaint to their office.
-You may contact Canadian Tire Bank’s Ombudsman’s office by phone at 1-800-464-9166, extension 39583, by fax at 905-465-6033 or in writing at:
+The final escalation point is the Canadian Tire Bank Ombudsman’s office.
+If you are not satisfied with the resolution that was provided in step 2, you may direct your complaint to the Canadian Tire Bank Ombudsman's office.
+You may contact the Canadian Tire Bank Ombudsman’s office by phone at 1-800-464-9166, ext.
+39583, by fax at 905-465-6033 or in writing at:

 Canadian Tire Bank

 If the steps listed above have not resolved your concern or complaint to your satisfaction or 90 days have elapsed since we received your complaint at step 2, you may contact the external Ombudsman for Banking Services and Investments (“OBSI”) by phone or in writing at:

 401 Bay Street

 Please visit www.obsi.ca for more information about OBSI.

 If you have a complaint about any obligation of Canadian Tire Bank under a consumer provision of the Bank Act, you may file a written complaint with the Financial Consumer Agency of Canada ("FCAC") at:

 427 Laurier Avenue West, 6th Floor